-Must See Sites Along the Grand Canal in Venice
+Must See Sites and Attractions Along the Grand Canal in Venice

 “An orange gem resting on a blue glass plate: it’s Venice seen from above.” --